jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 ### :alarm_clock: Activity

-Review the console output and look for some inefficiency.
+Review the console output and look for any possible inefficiencies in its design.

 Then ask yourself how you might update the code to improve it's performance.

 When asked slack your answer(s) in the thread.